 Route 2 Option: Publishing via a subscription-based journal or conference

 UKRI-funded authors can self-archive their accepted manuscripts that were submitted to any of the subscription-based IEEE journals, magazines, or conference proceedings, in compliance with the UKRI open access policy via Route 2.
 Under this option:

-- Authors may deposit the Accepted Manuscript (AM) in an institutional or subject repository at the time of final publication
+- Authors may deposit the Accepted Manuscript (AM) in an institutional or subject repository no later than the date of first online publication.

 - No delay or ‘embargo period’ is required prior to posting to the repository

 - The deposited version will have a CC BY license provided to the author by IEEE as long as the funder is properly identified